 All prospective volunteers must complete an Orientation Training (OT).

-The CRB's OT course consists of about 7 hours of independent study, and about 9 hours of live class time with an instructor.
-The training is designed as an introduction to the CRB and the child welfare system, providing a foundation in the core skills of CRB service.
+The CRB's OT course consists of about 10-12 hours of independent study modules, and about 10.5 hours of live class time with an instructor.
+The training is designed as an introduction to the CRB and its role in the child welfare system, providing a foundation in the core skills of CRB service.
 Participants get an overview child welfare law, childhood brain development/trauma, and considerations for appropriate questioning techniques.
-Participants will engage in hypothetical case exercises and activities to practice case preparation skills, and will conduct a mock CRB review.
+Participants will engage in hypothetical case exercises and activities, practice case preparation skills, and will conduct a mock CRB review.

-After the completion of OT, new board members will have an opportunity to participate in ongoingdiscussion and coaching sessions with their cohort and CRB Trainers throughout their first year of service.
+After the completion of OT, new board members will have an opportunity to participate in ongoing discussion and coaching sessions with their cohort and CRB Trainers throughout their first two years of service.
 Prospective and current CRB board members are supported throughout this process (including during independent study) by both the CRB Trainer Team and their local CRB Field Manager.

 If you would like more information about OT or volunteering for CRB, please contact the CRB Recruitment and Training Coordinator at tricia.m.swallow@ojd.state.or.us or 503-983-1308, or reach out to the CRB Trainer Team at CRBTrainer@ojd.state.or.us.